 The Compensation Committee, in determining the bonus award for Mr. Le with respect to 2023, and the President & CEO, in determining the bonus awards for Messrs.
 Kang and Shao with respect to 2023, subjectively determined each applicable executive officer's overall performance and achievement of various strategic, operational, and financial objectives, in relation to the target bonus amount that was previously established for the applicable executive officer, all in the context of general economic and industry conditions and Company performance.
 For example, the Compensation Committee and the President & CEO subjectively determined that the applicable executive officers enhanced our operational excellence, achieved specific elements of our long-term strategic plans, and implemented development of certain growth initiatives.
 In addition, the Compensation Committee with respect to Mr. Le and the President & CEO with respect to Messrs.
 Kang and Shao, subjectively determined that each of the applicable executive officers had made continued progress in the area of his responsibility.
-The Compensation Committee also considered Mr. Le's efforts in implementing the Company's bitcoin strategy and business transformation initiative, and the additional responsibilities he undertook in connection with his assumption of the CEO role, and the President & CEO also considered (i) Mr. Kang's efforts in developing and implementing the Company's bitcoin strategy, and his efforts in structuring and executing the Company's "at the market" equity offering, and (ii) Mr. Shao's efforts in implementing the Company's "at the market" equity offering or dollar amount of the total bonus.
+The Compensation Committee also considered Mr. Le's efforts in implementing the Company's bitcoin strategy and business transformation initiative, and the additional responsibilities he undertook in connection with his assumption of the CEO role, and the President & CEO also considered (i) Mr. Kang's efforts in developing and implementing the Company's bitcoin strategy, and his efforts in structuring and executing the Company's "at the market" equity offering, and (ii) Mr. Shao's efforts in implementing the corporate governance and regulatory compliance aspects of the bitcoin strategy and his efforts in structuring and executing the Company's "at the market" equity offering.
+None of these achievements was assigned any specific weighting or dollar amount of the total bonus